dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 **KnownUser**:
   Any user who has logged into the Knora API server is automatically assigned to this group.

+**Creator**:
+  When checking a user’s permissions on an object, the user is automatically assigned to this group if he is the creator of the object.

 **ProjectMember**:
   When checking a user’s permissions on an object, the user is automatically assigned to this group if she is a member of the project that the object belongs to.

-**Creator**:
-  When checking a user’s permissions on an object, the user is automatically assigned to this group if he is the creator of the object.
+**ProjectAdmin**:
+  Membership is received by adding the property ``knora-base:isProjectAdmin`` to the user and by pointing it to the project.
+Received automatically by creating the project.

 **SystemAdmin**:
   The ``root`` user is by default member of this group.
 Membership is received by setting the property ``knora-base:hasSystemAdminPermissions`` to ``true`` on a ``knora-base:User``.

-**ProjectAdmin**:
-  Membership is received by adding the property ``knora-base:isProjectAdmin`` to the user and by pointing it to the project.
-Received automatically by creating the project.

 Permissions
 ------------

-There are two distinct types of permissions, namely permissions that are put on **objects** (resources/values) which point to groups, and permissions that are put on **groups**.
+As mentioned, there are two distinct groups of permissions.
+The first is called *object permissions* and contains permissions that point from explicit **objects** (resources/values) to groups.
+The second group of permissions is called *group permissions* and contains permissions that are put directly on a **group**, i.e. the object giving the permission is not explicitly defined (e.g., the permission to modify an ontology).

 Object Permissions
 ^^^^^^^^^^^^^^^^^^^
 An object (resource / value) can grant the following permissions:
-  1. *hasRestrictedViewPermission*: Allows a restricted view of the ob- ject, e.g. a view of an image with a watermark.
+  1. *knora-base:hasRestrictedViewPermission*: Allows a restricted view of the ob- ject, e.g. a view of an image with a watermark.
-  2. *hasViewPermission*: Allows an unrestricted view of the object.
+  2. *knora-base:hasViewPermission*: Allows an unrestricted view of the object.
 Hav- ing view permission on a resource only a ects the user’s ability to view information about the resource other than its values.
 To view a value, she must have view permission on the value itself.
-  3. *hasModifyPermission*: For values, this permission allows a new version of a value to be created.
+  3. *knora-base:hasModifyPermission*: For values, this permission allows a new version of a value to be created.
 For resources, this allows the user to create a new value (as opposed to a new version of an existing value), or to change information about the resource other than its values.
 When he wants to make a new version of a value, his permissions on the containing resource are not relevant.
 However, when he wants to change the target of a link, the old link must be deleted and a new one created, so he needs modify permission on the resource.
-  4. *hasDeletePermission*: Allows the item to be marked as deleted.
+  4. *knora-base:hasDeletePermission*: Allows the item to be marked as deleted.
-  5. *hasChangeRightsPermission*: Allows the permissions granted by the object to be changed.
+  5. *knora-base:hasChangeRightsPermission*: Allows the permissions granted by the object to be changed.

 Each permission in the above list implies all lower-numbered permissions.